Fonts Q1

 <link rel="preconnect" href="https://fonts.googleapis.com"> <link rel="preconnect" href="https://fonts.gstatic.com" crossorigin> <link href="https://fonts.googleapis.com/css2?family=Baskervville:wght@700&family=Sen:wght@400..800&display=swap" rel="stylesheet">

-The neat part about the Google Fonts API is thatit provides the font hosting.
+The neat part about Google Fonts is that the API takes care of the font hosting.
 No need to download and serve the fonts.
-If you look at the generated CSS, you can see a few different technologies to better serve fonts.
+If you look at the generated CSS, you can see how the serving is optimized compared to serving simple static files.

 /* latin-ext */ @font-face { font-family: 'Baskervville'; font-style: normal; font-weight: 700; src: url(https://fonts.gstatic.com/s/baskervville/v20/YA9Br0yU4l_XOrogbkun3kQ6vLFYXmpq8sRsYgfsigq4dC1F.woff2) format('woff2'); unicode-range: U+0100-02BA, U+02BD-02C5, U+02C7-02CC, U+02CE-02D7, U+02DD-02FF, U+0304, U+0308, U+0329, U+1D00-1DBF, U+1E00-1E9F, U+1EF2-1EFF, U+2020, U+20A0-20AB, U+20AD-20C0, U+2113, U+2C60-2C7F, U+A720-A7FF; } /* latin */ @font-face { font-family: 'Baskervville'; font-style: normal; font-weight: 700; src: url(https://fonts.gstatic.com/s/baskervville/v20/YA9Br0yU4l_XOrogbkun3kQ6vLFYXmpq8sRsYgfsigS4dA.woff2) format('woff2'); unicode-range: U+0000-00FF, U+0131, U+0152-0153, U+02BB-02BC, U+02C6, U+02DA, U+02DC, U+0304, U+0308, U+0329, U+2000-206F, U+20AC, U+2122, U+2191, U+2193, U+2212, U+2215, U+FEFF, U+FFFD; } /* latin-ext */ @font-face { font-family: 'Sen'; font-style: normal; font-weight: 400 800; src: url(https://fonts.gstatic.com/s/sen/v12/6xKjdSxYI9_3kvWNEmo.woff2) format('woff2'); unicode-range: U+0100-02BA, U+02BD-02C5, U+02C7-02CC, U+02CE-02D7, U+02DD-02FF, U+0304, U+0308, U+0329, U+1D00-1DBF, U+1E00-1E9F, U+1EF2-1EFF, U+2020, U+20A0-20AB, U+20AD-20C0, U+2113, U+2C60-2C7F, U+A720-A7FF; } /* latin */ @font-face { font-family: 'Sen'; font-style: normal; font-weight: 400 800; src: url(https://fonts.gstatic.com/s/sen/v12/6xKjdSxYI9_3nPWN.woff2) format('woff2'); unicode-range: U+0000-00FF, U+0131, U+0152-0153, U+02BB-02BC, U+02C6, U+02DA, U+02DC, U+0304, U+0308, U+0329, U+2000-206F, U+20AC, U+2122, U+2191, U+2193, U+2212, U+2215, U+FEFF, U+FFFD; }